cocos/cocos-docs/en/render/camera.md

 - cullingMask

 `cullingMask` will determine which parts of the scene the camera is used to render.
-The `cullingMask` in the camera component in the **Properties** lists the mask options currently available, and you can combine them to generate `cullingMask` by selecting these options.
+The `cullingMask` in the camera component in the **Properties** lists the currently available mask options, and you can combine them to generate `cullingMask` by selecting these options.

-For example, the `cullingMask` setting in the following figure indicates that the camera is used only to render the UI part of the game, that the UI part of the game does not need to be moved, and that the game node may move out of the screen, requiring another camera to follow the game node.
+For example, the `cullingMask` setting in the following figure indicates that the camera is used only to render the UI part of the game.
+Generally game UI does not need to be moved, but the player may move out of the screen, then you need another camera to follow the player.

 ![camera-1](./camera/camera-1.png)

-You can add or change groupings through **Group Manager** in the **Project Settings**, which is the corresponding mask.
+You can add or change groups through **Group Manager** in the **Project Settings**, which is the corresponding mask.

 - zoomRatio